 A life-changing letter

 While I was overseas on holiday, my boyfriend David became a Christian.
-He wrote an intriguing letter to me and I really wondered what he was talking about!
-Each time I read his letter I was curious and began to grasp what he was saying.
+He wrote an intriguing letter to me and I really wondered what he was talking about.
+Each time I read his letter I was curious and I began to grasp what he was saying.
 He said his experience of meeting Jesus Christ was the most significant, life-changing thing that had ever happened to him.
 Now, I couldn’t help being interested!
-Following this, I noticed some interesting Christian books including one titled ‘Surprised by Joy’ by C.S.
+Following this, I noticed some Christian books including one titled ‘Surprised by Joy’ by C.S.
 Lewis.
 On the back cover, it seemed to describe the same experience David had written about in his letter.
 I also began to read another book, ‘Mister God, this is Anna’.
-By the time I returned to Australia, I was ready to hear about God and how he had made such an impact on David’s life
+By the time I returned to Australia, I was ready to hear about God and how He had made such an impact on David’s life

 God comes closer

 A few weeks later, I was in a nearby park on a beautiful clear morning.
 I was reflecting on my life and recent events.
 I sat near a tree that was laden with magnificent peach blossom.
 A butcher bird landed on the branch nearest to my head and sang a beautiful song then promptly flew off.
 The bird was unusually close and it seemed as if it was singing to me!